-- All staff, pupils, parents and members of the Governing Body have an understanding of bullying. - All teaching and non-teaching staff and members of the Governing Body should know what the school policy is and follow it when bullying is reported. - All pupils and parents should know what the school policy is on bullying and what they should do if bullying arises. - As a school, at Laleham Lea bullying will be taken seriously.
+- All staff, pupils, parents and members of the Governing Body have an understanding of bullying and a full understanding of our Behaviour and Discipline Policy and Safeguarding Policy. - All teaching and non-teaching staff and members of the Governing Body know what the school policy is and follow it when bullying is reported. - All pupils and parents should know what the school policy is on bullying and what they should do if bullying arises. - As a school, at Laleham Lea bullying will be taken seriously with a zero tolerance approach.
 Pupils and parents should know that they will be supported when bullying is reported. - Bullying will not be tolerated.